mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 Specular Reflection
 -------------------

 In an experiment, the reflected intensity, :math:`I` (i.e. the number of neutrons received at the detector) is measured as a function of time-of-flight, :math:`TOF`.
-The desired outcome of the reduction is a one-dimensional plot (summed over the detectors) of reflectivity normalised by an un-reflected beam, :math:`I_0` against momentum transfer, :math:`Q`.
+The desired outcome of the reduction is a one-dimensional plot (summed over the detectors) of reflectivity normalised by an un-reflected beam, :math:`\frac{I}{I_0}` against momentum transfer, :math:`Q`. :math:`\frac{I}{I_0}` is referred to as reflectivity and is dimensionless and by definition.
+Total reflection, below the critical edge is then by definition :math:`\frac{I}{I_0} = 1`

-To achieve this, the input workspace in :math:`TOF` is first converted to wavelength, :math:`\lambda`, and normalised by monitors; direct beam and transmission runs are optionally applied.
+To achieve this, the input workspace in :math:`TOF` is first converted to wavelength, :math:`\lambda`, and normalised by some combination of monitors and direct beam transmission runs, that have all also been converted to :math:`\lambda`.
+It is critical that the detector and monitor workspaces all have the same binning regarding number of bins and bin size in :math:`\lambda`.

 The workspace is summed over all detectors in the region of interest, using either constant-:math:`\lambda` or constant-:math:`Q` binning.
 The result is a one-dimensional array of :math:`I` against :math:`\lambda`.
 The summed workspace is converted to :math:`Q` and rebinned to the required resolution, as determined either by the slits or the user.
 The :ref:`algm-NRCalculateSlitResolution` algorithm is used to calculate the slit resolution.

 The resulting one-dimensional plot of :math:`I` against :math:`Q` is typically referred to as ``IvsQ``. :ref:`algm-ReflectometryReductionOneAuto` also outputs the unbinned workspace in :math:`Q`, as well as the summed workspace in :math:`\lambda`, and these are typically referred to as ``IvsQ_unbinned`` and ``IvsLam`` respectively.

-An experiment may be repeated with different :math:`\theta_i` and the results stitched together in order to obtain the reflectivity over a greater range of :math:`Q`.

-A sample under certain conditions (temperature, magnetic field, etc) is usually measured at two or three different incident angles, :math:`\theta_i`.
-This means that we typically end up with two or three :math:`TOF` workspaces that are combined (*stitched*) and processed to give a single plot covering a larger range of :math:`Q`.
+A standard measurement will involve sample under certain conditions (temperature, magnetic field, etc) being measured at two or three different incident angles, :math:`\theta_i`.
+This means that we typically end up with two or three :math:`TOF` workspaces that are combined (stitched) and processed to give a single plot covering a larger range of :math:`Q`.
+The stitching is achieved using the :ref:`algm-Stitch1D` and :ref:`algm-Stitch1DMany` algorithms.

 The actual reduction is relatively simple and produces a simple one dimensional plot which can be saved as an ASCII file.
 However, there can be many files to deal with and we need to make sure that we process the correct runs together and with the correct parameters, transmission runs etc.